AdobeDocs/release-notes.en/current.md

 ## XML Documentation for Adobe Experience Manager {#xml-doc}

 XML Documentation for Adobe Experience Manager is an application deployed onto AEM.
 It is a powerful, enterprise-grade component content management solution (CCMS) which enables native DITA support in Adobe Experience Manager, empowering AEM to handle DITA-based content creation and delivery.

-Discover what you can do with [XML Documentation for AEM](https://www.adobe.com/products/xml-documentation-for-experience-manager/features.html).
+Learn more about [XML Documentation for AEM](https://www.adobe.com/products/xml-documentation-for-experience-manager/features.html).

 ### New tutorials for XML Documentation for Adobe Experience Manager {#tutorials-xml-doc}